 Randy White, D.Min.

-Associate Professor of Community Transformation & Executive Director of the Center for Community Transformation
+Associate Professor, Program Director, Community Leadership and Transformation, Executive Director of the Center for Community Transformation

 - Bachelor’s degree from an accredited University